 Serving the Greater Seattle Area

-Our inpatient treatment center for alcoholism and related disorders (like depression and trauma) is located in Tukwila near Seattle, Washington, which allows for us to serve residents from all over the SeaTac area, including Renton, Burien, and Des Moines.
+Our inpatient treatment center for alcoholism and related disorders (like depression and trauma) is located in Tukwila near Seattle, Washington, which allows for us to serve residents from all over the greater Seattle region, including King and its surrounding counties.
 Our treatment center is staffed 24 hours a day by admissions counselors who are standing by to answer your questions.
 Call us today.